Nidal Hasan: Other activity

 Hasan was to be deployed to Afghanistan on November 28.
-Hasan told a local store owner he was stressed about his imminent deployment to Afghanistan since his work as a psychologist might require him to fight or kill fellow Muslims.
+Hasan told a local store owner he was stressed about his imminent deployment to Afghanistan since he might be required to fight or kill fellow Muslims.
 In a press-release from Jeff Sadoski, spokesman for U.S. Senator Kay Bailey Hutchison, "Hasan was upset about his deployment".

 Hasan gave away furniture from his home on the morning of the shooting, saying he was going to be deployed on Friday.
 He also distributed copies of the Quran.
 Kamran Pasha wrote about a Muslim officer at Fort Hood who said he prayed with Hasan on the day of the Fort Hood shooting, and Hasan "appeared relaxed and not in any way troubled or nervous".
 This officer believed the shootings could possibly be motivated by religious radicalism.

 Fort Hood attacks

 On November 5, 2009, Hasan reportedly shouted "Allahu Akbar!" (the phrase means "God is great"), and opened fire on armed forces in the Soldier Readiness Center of Fort Hood, located in Killeen, Texas, killing thirteen people and wounding over thirty others in the worst shooting against armed forces on an American military base.

-Department of the Army police officer Kimberly D. Munley encountered Hasan exiting the building.
+Department of the Army police officer Kimberly D. Munley encountered Hasan leaving the building.
 Munley and Hasan exchanged shots before Munley was shot in the leg twice.
 Department of the Army police officer Mark Todd shot Hasan several times.
 Todd kicked the pistol out of Hasan's hand, then cuffed Hasan.
 The attack lasted about ten minutes.

 Post-shooting

 Medical condition

 To save his life, Hasan was hospitalized in the intensive care unit at Brooke Army Medical Center at Fort Sam Houston in San Antonio, Texas.
 His condition was described as "stable".
 News reports on November 7, 2009, indicated he was in a coma.
-On November 9, hospital spokesperson Dewey Mitchell announced Hasan re-gained consciousness, and was able to talk since he was removed from a ventilator on November 7.
+On November 9, hospital spokesperson Dewey Mitchell announced Hasan regained consciousness, and was able to talk since he was removed from a ventilator on November 7.
 On November 13, Hasan's attorney, John Galligan, announced Hasan was paralyzed from the waist down from the bullet wounds to his spine, and would likely never walk.
 In mid-December, Galligan indicated Hasan was moved from intensive care to a private hospital room.
-Galligan said doctors said Hasan would need at least two months in the hospital to learn "to care for himself".
+Galligan said doctors indicated Hasan would need at least two months in the hospital to learn "to care for himself".